cairo-book/cairo-book/src/ch10-02-test-organization.md

 ### The _tests_ Directory

 We create a _tests_ directory at the top level of our project directory, next to _src_.
 Scarb knows to look for integration test files in this directory.
-We can then make as many test files as we want, and Scarb will compile each of the files.
+We can then make as many test files as we want, and Scarb will compile each of the files as an individual crate.
+However, the _tests_ directory can also be organized as a module with a _lib.cairo_ file - in that case, the tests will be compiled as a single crate.

 Let’s create an integration test.
-First make a _tests_ directory, and create a new file named _tests/integration_test.cairo_.
+With the code in Listing {{#ref integration-tests}} still in the src/lib.cairo file, make a tests directory, and create a new file named _tests/integration_test.cairo_.
 Your directory structure should look like this:

 ```shell
 adder